Heywoold History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Heywoold has undergone many spelling variations, including Hayward, Heyward, Haward, Haywood, Heywood and others.

 Early Notables of the Heywoold family (pre 1700)

 Distinguished members of the family include Sir John Hayward (c.
 1564-1627), a noted Elizabethan historian, lawyer and politician, born near Felixstowe, Suffolk; John Heywood (1497?-1580), an English poet, friend of Sir Thomas More, and a court musician and entertainer for Henry VII, Edward VI, and Queen Mary; Thomas Heywood (c.1570-1641), an English dramatist best known for "A Woman Killed with...

 Migration of the Heywoold family

-For many English families, the social climate in England was oppressive and lacked opportunity for change.
-For such families, the shores of Ireland, Australia, and the New World beckoned.
-They left their homeland at great expense in ships that were overcrowded and full of disease.
-Many arrived after the long voyage sick, starving, and without a penny.
-But even those were greeted with greater opportunity than they could have experienced back home.
-Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Heywoold were among those contributors: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.